accesscode-2-1/ice-cream-sandwich/unit-0/week-7.md

 **Anna**

-* Last week’s goal:
+* Last week’s goal: Review all unit-0's class.
-* What went well (what goals did you meet?):
+* What went well (what goals did you meet?): seems nothing is really well....
 * What could have gone better (what were some challenges you faced?
 Did you overcome them?
-How?):
+How?): now I am doing all the exercises give by bootcamp, it works.
-* What is your goal for next week?:
+* What is your goal for next week?: I am try to finish all exercises, but if not, I am gonna keep doing next week.
-* What do you need help with? (peers sign up to help if they can):
+* What do you need help with? (peers sign up to help if they can): TA's hint sometimes really good for me.

 **Sufei**